 All languages have sound systems, pitch ranges, and rhythm and intonation patterns.
 We just don’t all use the same ones!
 There’s a lot to learn in another language, but the last learning curve for adults is often the “sound” of the other language, the “song” of the language, its pronunciation and intonation.

-I’ve created pages for the languages that I work with most frequently.
+Use the dropdown list to find more information about the languages I’ve worked with most.
 I hope they help you understand what might be causing some of your interference problems.